ory/kratos/docs/docs/reference/configuration.md

     socket:
       ## group ##
       #
       # Group of unix socket.
-If empty, the group will be the primary group of the user running kratos.
+If empty, the group will be the primary group of the user running hydra.
       #
       # Set this value using environment variables on
       # - Linux/macOS: